 With all the wonderful fruits and vegetables at your disposal at the farm market, it is a great opportunity to teach children about healthy eating habits.
-I always ask Boober what he would like for dinner, and he looks around and chooses a veggie to prepare as a side.
+I always ask Mr. G what he would like for dinner, and he looks around and chooses a veggie to prepare as a side.
 We talk about why these items are healthy and important choices for our bodies.
-We might discuss the health benefits to eating carrots or apples.
+We might discuss the health benefits of eating carrots or apples.

 Meal Planning and Prep

-My little Boober gets to see what goes into planning a meal, and participate when we shop from the farm market.
+Mr. G gets to see what goes into planning a meal and participate when we shop from the farm market.
 We can create a meal plan right then and there, depending on what catches our eye.
 One trip, in particular, he found an eggplant that looked interesting.
 We ended up making eggplant parmesan that night for dinner.
 I don’t know that I could have gotten him to each eggplant without him picking it out himself.

 There are plenty of counting lessons to be had at the Farm Market.
 I may ask him to put 2 onions in our basket or 5 tomatoes.
 I may also ask him to hand 2 dollar bills to the vendor.
 Now that he is older he reads the price and can assess what something is going to cost.
 It’s really all about using any opportunity you can find.